-As a Teaching Assistant, my main role is to support the children with their learning in the classroom.
-I am very keen on improving my skills and knowledge and I’m working hard to develop my CPD.
+As a Teaching Assistant, my primary role is to support the children with their learning in the classroom.
+I am very keen on improving my skills and knowledge, and I’m working hard to develop my CPD.

 I started working here at BSB a long time ago, in 2003, right after I graduated from Spiru Haret University with a BA in English and Spanish.

 At the beginning of my professional career, I had the chance to work mainly with children from Key Stage 2 (Years 3 and 4), and I also helped around the school and at the uniform shop.

 In 2014, when I came back from maternity leave, I supported pupils with English as a second language by working in the EAL department for five months, planning and teaching EAL children in Key Stage 2.
 I helped Year 2 children in the class and also worked in the Resource Room with labelling and sorting out the Science inventory for Primary.